hoangsonww/FRED-Data-Analysis/README.md

 It will allow you to chat with the AI and ask questions about the FRED data.
 The chatbot will use the vectorized data from Pinecone to provide answers.

-Additionally, it will also allow you to view the regression plots generated from the analysis in a more interactive and user-friendly manner.
+Additionally, it will also allow you to view the regression plots generated from the analysis in a more interactive and user-friendly manner via `Chart.js`.

 ---